Jackie Yaeger, MD

 What makes this practice unique?

-When urgent medical questions arise between scheduled home visits, you can call and talk directly with Dr. Yaeger.
-If needed, Dr. Yaeger can make a house call to further assess and in many cases, this will eliminate the need for an exhausting clinic or emergency room visit.
+When urgent medical questions arise between scheduled visits, you can call and talk directly with Dr. Yaeger.
+If needed, Dr. Yaeger can see you at home or in the office the same day or next day to further assess.
+In many cases, this will eliminate the need for an emergency room or urgent care visit.